IFS therapy and coaching for women Australia-wide with Megan Pasierbek, trauma-informed women's therapist and coach offering online sessions.

 Not because you’re trying harder.

-Because your body no longer needs the coping.
+Because your nervous system no longer needs the coping.

 You feel calmer.